asdfjkl/jchesslib/README.md

 ## Performance

-jchesslib is not optimized for fast move generation.
+jchesslib is not optimized for fast move generation and is embarrassingly slow.
 It can quickly parse PGN's and is probably fast enough for a weak chess-engine, but cannot remotely compete with e.g. Stockfish.
 Some benchmarks: